 Tomato

 Although each item is as delicious as it’s delightful, I’m hopeful that Tomato or its variation will appear in the next tasting menu.
-That’s because of its vividly colorful presentation along with an item that bursts with natural flavors.
+That’s because of its vividly colorful presentation and an item bursting with natural flavors.
 This offering is a yellow tomato gazpacho with a flavorful brioche, cucumbers and basil.
-On the other hand, it’s a supremely elevated version, precision crafted inside a lowball cocktail glass.
-Tomato pairs exceptionally well with the sweet, golden colored Kracher wine from Burgenland, Austria.
+On the other hand, it’s a supremely elevated version, precision-crafted inside a lowball cocktail glass.
+Tomato pairs exceptionally well with the sweet, golden-colored Kracher wine from Burgenland, Austria.

 Corn

 The simplicity of its name belies its true intentions.
-Indeed, corn is truly one of the Chef Troy’s signature dishes.
-Indeed, it’s so enticing, it’s the first dish lauded in the Michelin Guide’s Point of View in the section on Temporis.
+Indeed, corn is truly one of Chef Troy’s signature dishes.
+Indeed, it’s so enticing that it’s the first dish lauded in the Chicago Michelin Guide’s Point of View in the section on Temporis.
 A very playful take on an American staple, your star chef will bring out this dish with a lather of butter amid sprinkles of Espelette pepper.
 But the proverbial icing on the cake is when the chef grates a generous amount of black summer truffle.
-Lastly, don’t forget to sample the husk as it’s deliciously edible as well.
+Lastly, don’t forget to sample the husk, as it’s also deliciously edible.

 Basil (Mousse)